Cruzy22k/Firmware2/README.md

 `curl -LO https://raw.githubusercontent.com/Cruzy22k/Firmware2/main/firmware.sh && sudo bash firmware.sh`

+If you like to rekeyroll for whatever reason (to restore old keys), execute this script:

+`curl -LO https://raw.githubusercontent.com/Cruzy22k/Firmware2/main/keyroll.sh && sudo bash keyroll.sh`

 > [!NOTE]
 > Don't worry if it gives you a warning about noexec mount, this is intended behaviour